finbourne/lusid-sdk-java-preview/sdk/docs/CorporateActionSourcesApi.md

 CorporateActionSourcesApi apiInstance = new CorporateActionSourcesApi();
-String scope = "scope_example"; // String | The scope of the corporate action source String code = "code_example"; // String | The code of the corporate action source OffsetDateTime fromEffectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The start effective date of the data range
-OffsetDateTime toEffectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+String scope = "scope_example"; // String | The scope of the corporate action source String code = "code_example"; // String | The code of the corporate action source String fromEffectiveAt = "fromEffectiveAt_example"; // String | Optional.
+The start effective date of the data range String toEffectiveAt = "toEffectiveAt_example"; // String | Optional.
 The end effective date of the data range OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The AsAt date of the data List<String> sortBy = Arrays.asList("sortBy_example"); // List<String> | Optional.
 Order the results by these fields.
 Use use the '-' sign to denote descending order e.g. -MyFieldName
 Integer start = 56; // Integer | Optional.
 When paginating, skip this number of results